bitprj/Bitcamp-DevOps/README.md

 __Learning Objectives__

   - Create a workflow with GitHub Actions
-  - Learn how to implement community-based actions
+  - Learn how to implement community actions
   - Intro to Continuous Integration (CI)

   Intro to GitHub Actions: